Guardia Lombardi: Norman rule (1076–1197)

 Pastinato was practiced in Guardia.
 This meant that the castle of Guardia became the population center around which houses were built, permitting the spread of small, peasant properties.

 The Normans generally did not alter the pre-existing Lombard districts and allowed the feudal lords who pledged their allegiance to keep possession of their fiefdoms.
 However, in many cases, they destroyed the castles and confiscated the lands of those who opposed their rule.
 This was the case in Guardia.

 In 1133, the town was destroyed by Roger II of Sicily.
 Once rebuilt, it became the fiefdom of the Balvano family, after which the town of Balvano is named.

 Late Middle Ages

-In 1250, the year os his death, Frederick II of Hohenstaufen resided in the castle of Bisaccia, which he used for falconry trips on Monte Formicoso, on the border of Guardia, which he renamed Montesano.
+In 1250, the year of his death, Frederick II of Hohenstaufen resided in the castle of Bisaccia, which he used for falconry trips on Monte Formicoso, on the border of Guardia, which he renamed Montesano.
 He was succeeded by his son, Manfred, who, on 30 October 1254, defeated here a papal army in the Battle of Guardia Lombardi, theretofore owned by the Marquis Bertoldo of Hohenburg.

 The Angevins, who succeeded the Hohenstaufen, assigned the fiefdom of Guardia to the family member and advisor Milone di Galata.
 When the Aragonese seized the Kingdom of Naples in the 15th century, the Guardiese fiefdom passed to the House of Orsini del Balzo.